immutable/imx-core-sdk-swift/README.md

 ## Getting Help

-Immutable X is open to all to build on, with no approvals required.
+ImmutableX is open to all to build on, with no approvals required.
 If you want to talk to us to learn more, or apply for developer grants, click below:

 [Contact us](https://www.immutable.com/contact)